PC1 vs. centroid size:

 pca.shape fviz_pca_ind(pca.shape, axes = c(1, 2), col.ind = gm.dtf$age_class,

-## PCA of form variation (performed on residuals from the regression of size over shape):
+## PCA of size-corrected shape variation (performed on residuals from the regression of size over shape):

 <- PCA(resid, scale.unit = FALSE, graph = FALSE)